Where can you still find remnants of the Berlin Wall?

 5. Topography of Terror

-The Topography of Terror is an exhibition and documentation center built on the former site of the SS headquarters.
-Although not directly linked to the Berlin Wall, it offers valuable insights into the Nazi regime and its role in shaping the events that led to the construction of the wall.
-The outdoor exhibition also includes a remaining section of the wall, allowing visitors to reflect on the consequences of division and the importance of remembrance.
+The Topography of Terror is an exhibition and documentation centre based on the former SS operational territory.
+Even though it is not connected to the Berlin Wall in a straight forward manner, it provides background information on the Nazi regime, and its part in the development of events that led to the creation of the Wall.
+The outdoor exhibition also leaves a concrete fragment of the wall itself, which gives people an opportunity to think in front of the result of division, as well as remember the history with heavy hearts.

 Conclusion